barryballantines/VVNB_Hanoi_Noibai-Scenery/documentation/README.md

 The domestic terminal building.
 See the tower and the maintainance hangar in the background.

+![International Terminal T2][vvnb-intl-terminal]

+The International Terminal (T2).
+Currently in its first construction phase.
+Textures and entrance building are still on the todo-list.

 [vvnb-west-day]:   ./vvnb-west-day.png
 [vvnb-west-night]: ./vvnb-west-night.png
 [vvnb-mil-hangars]: ./vvnb-mil-hangars.png
 [vvnb-domestic-terminal]: ./vvnb-domestic-terminal.png
+[vvnb-intl-terminal]: ./vvnb-international-terminal.png